Hanoi–Amsterdam High School: History

 In 1972, as the Vietnam War was in one of its most brutal periods, Hanoi was under heavy bombardment by the US Air Force.
-Dr. I. Samkalden, the mayor of Amsterdam, the Netherlands, started a campaign to mobilize his people to donate for the establishment of a high school in Hanoi to express their support to the citizens of Hanoi.
+Dr. I. Samkalden, the mayor of Amsterdam, the Netherlands, started a campaign to mobilize Dutch people to donate for the establishment of a high school in Hanoi to express their support to its citizens.
 The result of this campaign was the founding of Hanoi – Amsterdam High School.
 September 5, 1985, marked the official commencement of the first school year at Hanoi – Amsterdam High School.

-In its first year, the school accepted gifted students specializing in Mathematics, Physics, Chemistry and Literature from other schools in Hanoi.
+In its first year, the school accepted gifted students specializing in Mathematics, Physics, Chemistry, Biology, Literature, English and Russian from other schools in Hanoi.
 The school subsequently over time gained reputation as a premier education hub in Hanoi for its selectivity and dynamic student body, having nurtured several generations of high-accomplishing alumnae in diverse fields locally and abroad.

 For its achievements, the school received the 3rd degree Labor Order (1995), the 2nd degree Labor Order (2000), the 1st degree Labor Order (2005), and the title of Hero of Labor (2000) from the Vietnamese government.

 In 2010, the school's was relocated to a new campus at Hoang Minh Giam street in commemoration of Millennial Anniversary of Hanoi.